-Birmingham offers a huge range of shops including the world’s biggest Primark and the world’s biggest Lush (right next door to our apartments at Rotunda on New Street).
+Birmingham offers a huge range of shops including the world’s biggest Primark and the world’s biggest Lush (right next door to our apartment hotel at Rotunda on New Street).
 Indeed Rotunda is a part of Bullring so it’s perfectly placed for dropping your shopping or having a quick pit-stop.

 At the other end of the scale, there’s also a strong independent retail scene in Birmingham that often appeals to teens.
 Our quirky teens are fans of:

-Liquor Store great place to source hard-to-get fashion brands.
+Liquor Store on Colmore Row is a great place to source hard-to-get fashion brands.

-The Bullring’s outdoor and indoor markets (just down from the Bullring shopping centre) are great value for vintage style.
+The Bullring’s outdoor and indoor markets (just down from the Bullring shopping centre) are great value for the vintage-style teen.

 Vinyl is Back in a big way.
 Swordfish Records survived during the lean times when digital was king.
 This is a place that music-obsessed teens and their parents can love.
 The shop is at 66 Dalton Street in Birmingham city centre.